ComaTV/Cherlsonia-Donator-plugin/README.md

 This plugin is designed for the Cherlsonia server community.

-## 🤝 Support

-For support, feature requests, or bug reports, please contact the development team.

----

 **Note**: This plugin is specifically designed for the Cherlsonia server and includes custom features for donator management and exclusive player benefits.